 Fran only accepts stylish clothes that are often more fashion-forward than I can pull off comfortably.
 She works with my quiet style.
 She has dressed me for events, and sometimes I realize that every single piece of clothing I am wearing is from her shop.

-I was on a local TV show recently and thought it appropriate that there should be some kind of caption: Clothes Provided by EcoChic Boutique Consignment.
+I was on a local TV show once and thought it appropriate that there should be some kind of caption: Clothes Provided by EcoChic Boutique Consignment.
 You probably don’t see that too often.

 A few days ago, I found myself in Fran’s lovely shop, looking through the dedicated Eileen Fisher rack.
 Picking up some great wardrobe staples, I went up to the register to pay.